 My previous HR and FMCS mediation experience had exposed me to the advantages mediation offers for dispute resolution and I pursued and completed over 250 hours of formal ADR training.
-I am now an accomplished TN “Rule 31 Listed”, non-attorney mediator focused on workplace, intellectual property, family, and civil disputes, authorized to practice in Tennessee (2009) and California (DRPA, 2002).
+I am now an accomplished TN “Rule 31 Listed”, non-attorney mediator focused on workplace, higher education faculty, intellectual property, family, and civil disputes, qualified to practice in Tennessee (2009) and California (DRPA, 2002).
 I also hold an appointment with the U.S. Department of Defense as an Ombudsman/Mediator for employers and service members disputing employment status following their military deployment with the National Guard or Reserve.
 In 2015, I was appointed Campus Mediator for Meharry Medical College here in Nashville.

 B.A.
 Sociology, Dillard University, New Orleans, LA

 M.A.
 Industrial Relations, University of Minnesota, Minneapolis, MN